State of the Art Labs & Equipment

 Located in the Lyet Wing of the Masters Center for Science, Mathematics and Engineering, the Department of Biology offers state-of-the-art learning and laboratory spaces.
 These undergraduate labs are equivalent – if not surpass – the caliber of graduate-level research facilities.

-The anatomy and physiology (A & P) teaching laboratory is equipped with state of the art equipment and software (e.g. Biopac™) that affords students the opportunity to design experiments that involve recording biopotentials (e.g. electrocardiogram, electromyography) from both human and non-human species.
-Also, students have the opportunity to compare the anatomical features (skeleton, musculature, nervous system, etc.) of preserved mammalian and non-mammalian species including, but not limited to, lamprey, dogfish shark, and a human cadaver.
+The anatomy and physiology (A & P) teaching laboratory is equipped with state of the art equipment and software (e.g. iWorx™) that affords students the opportunity to design experiments that involve recording biopotentials (e.g. electrocardiogram, electromyography).
+Also, students have the opportunity to compare the anatomical features (skeleton, musculature, nervous system, etc.) of preserved mammalian species including, but not limited to, rodents, cats and human cadavers.
 Wireless access, laptops for data collection and analysis, and a projector for audio visual presentations are also available.
 The faculty A&P laboratory is equipped with an EyeLink 1000 (SR Research, Ottawa, Ontario, Canada) eye tracker whose primary use is to record human eye movements in response to audio and/or visual stimuli.

 The ecology laboratory is outfitted to support biological and physical studies of the environment.
 Our wildlife equipment includes hoop traps and basking traps for studying turtles, radiotelemetry equipment for tracking animals, an automated audio recorder and computer analysis software for recording and analyzing animal calls, and assorted nets for sampling aquatic invertebrates and salamanders.
 For physical studies, we, in conjunction with Science in Motion, have a Li-8100 Soil carbon dioxide flux system as well as equipment to study soil and water properties.
 The laboratory also features a geographic information system (GIS) and spatial analysis center.